Rookie Ober, Twins blank White Sox 1-0; Polanco homers - NewsBreak

 Rookie Ober, Twins blank White Sox 1-0; Polanco homers

-8-12-21 MINNEAPOLIS (AP) — Rookie Bailey Ober shut out the White Sox into the sixth inning, Jorge Polanco homered and the last-place Minnesota Twins took another series from a playoff contender, beating Chicago 1-0.
+MINNEAPOLIS (AP) — Rookie Bailey Ober shut out the White Sox into the sixth inning, Jorge Polanco homered and the last-place Minnesota Twins took another series from a playoff contender, beating Chicago 1-0 on Wednesday.
 Minnesota took two of three from AL Central-leading Chicago after winning three of four at Houston, which leads the AL West.
 Caleb Thielbar, Juan Minaya and Alex Colomé worked 3 2/3 hitless innings in relief of Ober, with Colomé getting the last three outs for his seventh save in 11 chances.
-José Ruiz allowed Polanco’s homer in the sixth, his lone inning of relief.
-Minnesota has an off day today before beginning a new series at home against Tampa Bay on Friday.www.gowatertown.net
+José Ruiz allowed Polanco’s homer in the sixth, his lone inning of relief.www.wcn247.com

 Comments / 0